TheMirac1e/find-card-game/README.md

 Hello!
-It`s my ts starter for work on upwork.
+It`s my ts starter for work.